magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-path-in-harmony.md

 attention on the breath, centre our feelings there, put our mindfulness there.
 When the factors of the path are in harmony we will be able to see the breath, the feelings, the mind and mental objects for what they are.
-Here we will see the ‘focus point’, where and the other factors of the path converge in harmony.
+Here we will see the ‘focus point’, where samādhi and the other factors of the path converge in harmony.

 When we are sitting in meditation, following the breath, think to yourself that now you are sitting alone.
 There is no one sitting around